logos-blockchain/logos-blockchain-testing/book/src/quickstart.md

 ```

 This handles circuit setup, binary building, and runs a complete scenario: 1 validator + 1 executor, mixed transaction + DA workload (5 tx/block + 1 channel + 1 blob), 60s duration.

+**Note:** The DA workload attaches `DaWorkloadExpectation`, and channel/blob publishing is slower than tx submission.
+If you see `DaWorkloadExpectation` failures, rerun with a longer duration (e.g., `-t 120`), especially on CI or slower machines.

 **Alternative:** Direct cargo run (requires manual setup):